Sambashivarao-Boyina/Tweet/README.md

 # Tweet
 ## Project Description
-This is Social media website functionality more like **Instagram**.
+This is a Social media website functionality more like **Instagram**.
 To Visit the website [click me](https://tweet-ic6u.onrender.com)

 ### The Functionalities of this website are